 - Implant that goes under your skin and lasts about 6 months (Probuphine)

-Naltrexonealso blocks opiate receptors.
-Unlike methadone, it can’t ease withdrawal symptoms or cravings.
+Naltrexoneblocks opiate receptors.
+Unlike methadone or buprenorphine, it doesn't ease withdrawal symptoms or cravings.
 But you can’t get high if you use drugs while taking it.
 Naltrexone works best as part of a broad recovery treatment program.
 You’ll start it when you’re done with detox.
 You can take it:

 - By mouth (Revia)

 - By injection (Vivitrol)